Franz Xaver Haberl

 Franz Xaver Haberl (12 April 1840, in Oberellenbach (today Mallersdorf-Pfaffenberg), Lower Bavaria – 5 September 1910, in Ratisbon) was a German musicologist, friend of Liszt, Perosi, and Singenberger, cleric, and student of Proske.

+Biography

-He made his classical and theological studies at Passau, Bavaria, where he was ordained priest, 12 August 1862.
+Haberl made his classical and theological studies at Passau, Bavaria, where he was ordained priest, 12 August 1862.
 Showing decided aptitude for music, he was given every opportunity for study of the art, and was entrusted with the direction of music in the seminary.
 From 1867 to 1870 Haberl resided in Rome, where he was active as choirmaster at the German national church, Santa Maria dell'Anima, and also made historical and archæological researches.
-From 1871 to 1882 he directed the choir at the Ratisbon cathedral, his incumbency forming one of the most brilliant periods in the history of this famous institute.
+From 1871 to 1882 he directed the choir at the Ratisbon cathedral.